-A second attitude that prevents funding support is embodied in a statement from one interview, "Alabama has a part-time legislature.
+A second attitude that prevents funding support is embodied in the statement, "Alabama has a part-time legislature.
 That forces legislators to rely on outside resources such as lobbyists for information."
-The view that a citizen or part-time legislature does not have staff has some basis in the history of legislative reforms started by the Citizen Conference on State Legislatures in the late 1960s and published in 1971.
-Increased staff for public policy research, usually attached to committees, was one of the first benefits of the reforms in those legislatures that became Alabama never embraced the professional. suggested reforms, although it did establish annual sessions.
+The view that a citizen or part-time legislature does not have staff has some basis in the history of legislative reforms started by the Citizen Conference on State Legislature in the late 1960s and published in 1971.
+Increased staff for public policy research, usually attached to committees, was one of the first benefits of the reforms in those legislatures that became professional.
+(See Background for Legislative Study, published to Leagues, 2003).
+Alabama never embraced those reforms, although it did establish annual sessions.
 In fact, Alabama is no longer classified as citizen or part-time; it is among the states in the hybrid category, a mixture of citizen and professional.
-(See Legislative Basics for definitions of these terms and for NCSL's classification of Alabama.)
+(See BP: Legislative Basics for definitions of these terms and for NCSL's classification of Alabama.)

 No one interviewed suggested Alabama should become a professional legislature.
-Legislators did not favor longer sessions.
+Legislators did not favor longer session.
 Legislators' responses to the Survey, viewed in combination, do make clear their need for better information to do their jobs properly.
-Asked to list changes needed in the legislature, they said, "Hire more research assistants."
+Asked to list changes needed in the Legislature, they said, "Hire more research assistants."
 "Need staff for reading and mark-up of bills and resolutions."
 And finally, "A qualified staff is more important than a full-time legislature."